Justus of Tiberias: Justus accused of being responsible for the revolt

-Justus accused of being a forger
+Accusations of forgery

-Josephus compares Justus and all the historians who lie “out of hatred or partiality” to “forgers who fabricate false contracts (V § 337)".
+Josephus compares Justus and all the historians who lie "out of hatred or partiality" to "forgers who fabricate false contracts (V § 337)".
 Then in the long digression in which Josephus attacks Justus (V 356), he suggests that if Agrippa drove Justus away and forbade him to "appear ever before him" from an indefinite moment, it was because he would have realized that he was being dishonest “in the office of secretary with which he [had] honored him."
-For Shaye J. D. Cohen, “Josephus labels Justus as a forger, an accusation sometimes leveled against official secretaries,” which goes back to the comparison he made in § 337 between those who lie to fabricate a false story – as Justus, according to him, did – and “forgers who fabricate false contracts”.
+For Shaye J. D. Cohen, “Josephus labels Justus as a forger, an accusation sometimes leveled against official secretaries,” which goes back to the comparison he made in § 337 between those who lie to fabricate a false story – as Justus, according to him, did – and "forgers who fabricate false contracts".
 However, Josephus ends this passage by saying that “about all this [he] renounces to prove everything down to the detail".

 It was only after Agrippa's death that Justus published his History of the Jewish War, which triggered the writing of the Vita' of Flavius Josephus.
 The dates of publication of these two writings depend on the date of the death of Agrippa which occurs either in 92/93, or in 100.
 See on this subject the § Date of the death of Agrippa in the item Agrippa II.

 After the publication of the Autobiography of Flavius Josephus, the two men disappear from history.

 Justus' History of the Jewish War

 Justus' book about the Great Jewish revolt was an account of the war (Vita 336 and 338) which included the campaign in Galilee, the actions of Josephus and which challenged his version of the siege of Jotapata (Vita 357).
 He also recounted the siege of Jerusalem (Vita 358).

 He also apparently disputed Josephus' version about Philip of Bathyra and what had happened in Gamala and Batanea.
 It is mainly on these subjects that Josephus endeavors to answer at length, whereas he devotes only one sentence to answering the disputes of Justus about the siege of Iotapata - of which Josephus claims to have directed the defense - and to the about Josephus' version of the events that took place during the siege of Jerusalem (V 357-358).

-If Justus had so many reasons to hate Flavius Josephus, why did he wait 20 years (Vita 360) before attacking him in his writing?
-Josephus uses this expectation as proof of the lies of Justus.
-If he waited for the death of Vespasian, Titus, Agrippa II, and all those who knew the truth, it was because he knew that they would not have tolerated his lies.
-We therefore wondered if Justus did not attack Agrippa and the emperors, waiting for their death to publish “his truth”.
-However, there is no sign that he attacked a royal figure, Jewish or Roman.
-If that had been the case, it is unlikely that Josephus, who devotes a great deal of space to the attacks on Justus in his Vita, would not have mentioned them.